zoopcommerce/juggernaut/README.md

-php-cache
+Juggernaut
 =========

-A caching module for PHP that can use a multitude of different handlers; file, memcached, apc etc
+A super fast and simple caching module for PHP.